malduhaymi/NCA-checker/README.md

 <h4>NCA Checker will do 7 checks to make sure the server/workstation is compliant with NCA regulation (ECC). </h4>

-List Of Checks that NCA Cheaker will conduct:
+List Of Checks that NCA Checker will conduct:
 <ul>
 <li>Three Tier Architecture Scan</li>
 <li>Removable Device Scan</li>